MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/PiXYZ-studio.md

 > [!NOTE]
 > Tools in the **Selection** menu such as **Select Instances**, **Select Similar**, and **Select By Max Size** can be very useful for quickly selecting multiple occurrences to delete.

-After removing all the unnecessary parts and assemblies, you can use the following commands to clean up left over occurrences, materials, textures, and lines:
+After removing all the unnecessary parts and assemblies, you can use the following commands to clean up leftover occurrences, materials, textures, and lines:

 •	**Scene** > **Delete Empty Occurrences**